top of page

 Please understand, also, that during the investigation I gave the investigator copies of all the documents that are included in the appendix below and would have proven my innocence beyond a shadow of a doubt.
 Inexplicably, he did not refer to any of them in the report, except to note that I had already taken the necessary steps to ensure students with IEPs were receiving mandated services.
 I've struggled to understand why the investigator would do this.
 Perhaps he considered the need to complete an old report a nuisance and therefore made no effort to include evidence beyond the verbal statements.
 Or, maybe, he, too, was angered by my persistence and what he perceived as my going over his head, so he retaliated by ignoring evidence that plainly exonerated me.
 Whatever the cause, the investigator's approach was egregiously unprofessional and flagrantly dishonest.

-A final issue must be addressed.
-At the end of his report, the investigator concludes that all the allegations against me were substantiated.
-This clearly is not true.
 During my entire time as principal, and throughout the investigation and its long aftermath, The Office of Special Investigations committed the only wrongdoings, including illegally and immorally leaking its official report, and the only 'cover-ups,' by not including my clearly vindicatory evidence.
 In all areas, I behaved with absolute integrity.

 Sincerely,